secretstartups/handbook/business-technology/okta/index.html.md

 **Using [WebAuthn](https://www.okta.com/sites/default/files/pdf/How_WebAuthn_Works_0.pdf) authentication is required for all team members.**

 1. Touch ID on Mac currently requires Chrome or Safari.
+The latest version of macOS (Ventura) works better with Touch ID/YubiKeys.
 There is a known [issue](https://bugzilla.mozilla.org/show_bug.cgi?id=1536482) with Firefox preventing it from working with Touch ID.
-Yubikeys can be used with all browsers.
+YubiKeys can be used with all browsers.

 1. While logged in to Okta from the device you wish to add, access the [Settings](https://gitlab.okta.com/enduser/settings) page.
 1. In the 'Security Methods' section of the page, choose `Set up` or `Set up another` next to `Security Key or Biometric`.